Trump warns Hamas, Iran after Netanyahu talks

 Hamas's armed wing reiterated earlier on Monday that it would not surrender its weapons.

-Netanyahu said it had been a "very productive" meeting and announced that Israel was awarding Trump its highest civilian honour - the first time it has gone to a non-Israeli citizen.
+Netanyahu said his meeting with Trump had been "very productive" and announced that Israel was awarding the US leader its highest civilian honour - the first time it has gone to a non-Israeli citizen.

 While some White House officials fear Netanyahu is slow-walking the process, Trump said he had "very little difference" with the Israeli premier and was "not concerned about anything that Israel's doing."